Leadership

 And that’s the problem.

-Why does cyber security matter for the Early Years sector?
+Why does cyber security matter for Early Years settings?

 “Regardless of the size and nature of your setting, the information that you hold is of value to a criminal.
 And although they may not target your setting directly, it's all too easy to be damaged by scam emails that cyber criminals send out indiscriminately to millions of businesses,” the NCSC writes in their guidance document.